Research challenges idea that upper cross syndrome causes pain

 For example, abducted or “winged” shoulder blades is a common feature of upper cross syndrome, and some researchers find that stretching shoulder abductors (e.g. trapezius, serratus anterior) for 30 seconds may be better in reducing the hunching posture than strengthening the shoulder retractors (e.g. rhomboids).

 Like most related research, there’s a shortage of such research to confirm what really works or not.
-But what’s known is that shoulder position doesn’t affect much on shoulder muscle strength.
+What’s known is that shoulder position doesn’t affect much on shoulder muscle strength.

 In 2016, researchers in South Korea studied strengthening and stretching the trapezius and levator scapulae.
 They found a positive impact on structural symptoms of upper crossed syndrome but couldn’t determine if they participants had any pain reduction because that question wasn’t included in the study.